AdobeDocs/experience-platform.en/help/query-service/auth-api/ip-access.md

 ## Delete IP Ranges

 Remove all configured IP ranges for the sandbox.
-This action will delete the IP ranges and return the deleted IP list.
+This action deletes the IP ranges and return the deleted IP list.

 **API format**